semeniuta/alexsm-hugo/content/post/2019-09-09_cpp-move-semantics.md

 title: C++ move semantics
 comments: true
 slug: cpp-move-semantics
-date: "2019-09-09"
+date: "2019-09-17"
 tags: [c++, programming]
 ---

 In the modern versions of C++ (starting from C++11) one encounters a concept of *move semantics*.
-It may confusing a bit, and in this post I am going to provide a succint overview of the topic.
+It may confusing a bit, and in this post I am going to provide my notes on the topic (mostly based on Bjarne Stroustrup's *The C++ Programming Language* (4th edition): sections 3.3, 7.7.2, 17.5.2).

 The first important concept is *rvalue reference*.
 For a type `T`, a rvalue reference is `T&&` (note the double ampresand).
 It basically represents a reference to a temporary object that is assumed to be modified and not used again.